-- 5. cd arch
+5. cd arch

-- 6. ../configure
+6. ../configure

-- 7. make
+7. make

-- 8. su
+8. su

-- 9. make install
+9. make install

-This will install glu into /usr/local, if you want to install to a different DIR use ../configure --prefix DIR
+This will install glu into /usr/local, if you want to install to a different DIR use ../configure --prefix DIR configure --enable-cplint

 Install Yap together with cplint: when compiling Yap following the instuction of the INSTALL file in the root of the Yap folder, use